Tuesday, April 30, 2019

 whoops and in no time would dis-

-solved back into the Pacific. the
+solve back into the Pacific. the

-health that comes from the awareness
+health that comes from the awareness,

 the knowing that you are accepted